maggienegm/tech-sisters-ai-challenge/README.md

 ## Future Improvements

-- **UI Framework**: While Streamlit is great for rapid prototyping, it refreshes the entire app on each interaction, which can hinder the user experience.
-To address this, I would use a frontend framework like React or Vue.js, which would offer better control over UI components, efficient state management, and a more smoother, dynamic user interface without full page reloads.
+- **UI Framework**: Streamlit is excellent for rapid prototyping, but it has some limitations.
+These include a small component library, limited flexibility over UI customization and responsiveness, and full page reloads with every component interaction.
+These can all negatively affect the user experience.
+To overcome these challenges, I would use a frontend framework like React or Vue.js, which provides a wider range of UI components, better state management, and a smoother, more dynamic interface without requiring full page reloads.

 - **Storage**: Currently, Streamlit's ```session_state``` doesn't persist data across sessions, meaning that users lose their progress after refreshing the page.
 To address this, I would implement persistent storage using a backend database or local storage to ensure data is retained between page sessions.